nodejs/node/doc/api/errors.md

 <a id="ERR_IPC_SYNC_FORK"></a>
 ### ERR_IPC_SYNC_FORK

-An attempt was made to open an IPC communication channel with a synchronous forked Node.js process.
+An attempt was made to open an IPC communication channel with a synchronously forked Node.js process.
 See the documentation for the [`child_process`](child_process.html) module for more information.